Selection-Induced Contraction of Innovation Statistics in Gated Kalman Filters: Gate-Aware Consistency and Interpretation of Innovation Statistics

 Accordingly, as established in Proposition~\ref{prop:gate_conditioned_moments},

 with $\gamma(\tau,m)\in(0,1)$.
 The nominal reference value $\mathbb{E}[Z]=m$ therefore ceases to be valid whenever gating is applied.

-\subsection{Gate-aware interpretation of NIS statistics}
+\subsection{Gate-Aware Interpretation of NIS Statistics}

-The results above imply that standard NIS diagnostics must be interpreted relative to \emph{gate-conditioned} reference values.
-Specifically, when NIS statistics are computed from accepted innovations only, the correct reference mean is given in Proposition 2.
+The results above imply that standard NIS diagnostics must be interpreted relative to gate-conditioned reference values.
+Specifically, when NIS statistics are computed from accepted innovations only, the correct reference mean is given by Corollary~\ref{cor:nis_mean}.
 Equivalently, a gate-aware normalized statistic is defined as

 which satisfies